gabrielesh/collectionbuilder-workshop/markdown.md

 ###### Heading 6
 ```
 ### Let's apply this to GitHub ###
-1. Get into `index.md` edit mode that you previously made.
+1. Enter `about.md` edit mode.
 2. Add two headings using this code -- heading 1 and heading 2.
-You are welcome to use whatever text you like, but example text is available here.
+You are welcome to use whatever text you like, but the example text  available here will allow you to continue building your demo Yōkai Senjafuda website.

 Here are two examples that show Markdown in code form and then what Markdown looks like on a web page.